 Tufts University is excited to offer an innovative Doctor of Physical Therapy (DPT) program uniquely positioned in the Tufts University School of Medicine.
 Like other Tufts School of Medicine programs, the DPT program is student-centered and focused on academic and clinical excellence.
 Tufts DPT faculty are nationally recognized educators, clinicians, researchers, and leaders within the physical therapy profession.

-Tufts DPT offers an accelerated 2-year blended learning, or hybrid education, model in collaboration with Evidence in Motion (EIM).
-Our evidence-based curriculum gives students, from all over the country, access to an online virtual classroom with best practices for face-to-face live class sessions, and engaging virtual active learning strategies, while the blended immersive laboratory sessions on campus provide the critical hands-on learning.
-Tufts DPT curriculum includes 67 weeks of educational curriculum spread across six academic semesters, including a service-learning project, and interprofessional learning activities with other Tufts School of Medicine programs.
-Tufts DPT program allows the flexibility for students to live anywhere in the country so long as they can travel to Boston for intensive hands-on lab experiences, as required.
+Tufts DPT offers an accelerated hybrid education model.
+Our 2-year evidence-based curriculum gives students, from all over the country, access to an online virtual classroom.
+Tufts DPT uses best practices for face-to-face live class sessions, and engaging virtual active learning strategies, while the blended immersive skill training sessions on campus provide critical hands-on learning.
+Tufts DPT curriculum includes 67 weeks of educational curriculum spread across six academic semesters, including a service-learning project, and interprofessional educational activities with other Tufts School of Medicine programs.
+Tufts DPT program allows the flexibility for students to live anywhere in the country so long as they can travel to Boston for intensive hands-on clinical skills training experiences, as required.
 Tufts DPT clinical education curriculum offers integrated and full-time clinical experiences to maximize students’ market readiness.
 The clinical education training consists of 31-weeks of full-time clinical training in a variety of clinical settings nationwide.
 The clinical education can be tailored to meet the needs of students.
 Most students choose to go to three different clinical sites, while others select a 23-week internship option.